Welcome to the Applied Relational Technology Limited (‘ART’) privacy notice.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 - Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 - Usage Data includes information about how you use our website, products and services.

-- We collect personal information that you voluntarily provide via the Site.
-For example, when registering with the Site we may ask you to provide your name, address, telephone numbers, email address and date of birth.
-This is not an exhaustive list and we may ask for additional information as relevant from time to time.
+- ART collects personal information that you voluntarily provide via the Site.
+For example, when registering with the Software ART may ask you to provide your name, address, telephone numbers, email address and date of birth.
+This is not an exhaustive list and ART may ask for additional information as relevant from time to time.

 - During your use of the Site, certain information may be gathered through automated technologies without your actively providing it information) using various technologies and means, such as Internet Protocol (IP) addresses and web logs; and “cookies”.

-- We may receive personal data about you from various third parties and public sources.
+- ART may receive personal data about you from various third parties and public sources.